Fermented Cinnamon Peach Recipe: Spicy, Easy, and Delicious! (How to Ferment Peaches or Other Fruits with this Recipe)

 Cover your Mason Jar with some type of airlock (see the green nipples) or a regular lid.
 If you use the nipples or other airlock, you won't have to "burp" your ferment.
 If you use a regular lid, you will have to "burp" your ferment by gently loosening the lid just a bit (you'll hear/feel the release of gas), then tightening that lid right back up.

-When you like how they are, just bottle them up, refrigerate, and enjoy over a period of weeks.
-I have read that fruit ferments can last up to a month, but most of the literature I have read indicates to use within a week.
+When you like how your ferment tastes, just bottle them up, refrigerate, and enjoy over a period of weeks.
+I have read that fruit ferments can last up to a month, but most of the literature I have read indicates to use them within a week.
 Frankly, I feel fermenting preserves the food quite well, so I will be leaning more toward the month.
 But you can tell if it's not good.
-Use your instincts!

-The Difference Between Water Kefir as a Starter and Whey
+The Difference Between Using Water Kefir and Whey as a Starter Culture

 You might also enjoy these similar articles (and there's lots more on the blog!)